Booking Terms & Conditions

 7.3 A Passenger will not have a right to exclusive occupancy of a cabin with two or more berths unless any applicable single occupancy premium has been paid.
 In the event of a Passenger becoming a single occupant of such a cabin due to a cancellation, he/she will become liable to pay any applicable single occupancy premium.
 Passengers are advised that certain reasons for cancellation are covered by their travel insurance.

 7.4 You can cancel your booking without paying cancellation charges if the performance of your holiday, or the carriage of passengers to your destination is significantly affected by unavoidable and extraordinary circumstances, see section 9.
 In such circumstances, we will arrange for your booking to be terminated and for you to receive a full refund.
-The Company will observe advice provided by the Foreign, Commonwealth and Development Office (FCDO).
+The Company will observe advice provided by the UK Foreign & Commonwealth Office.

 8 CHANGES BY THE COMPANY